joereynolds/life/docs/generative-music.md

 - [Supercollider](), A high level programming interface, similar to overtone I think?

+## Hardware

+- Organelle - Works directly with pure data
+- Monome norms
+- Monome grid
+- Axoloti core

 ## Artists

  - [acreil](https://acreil.bandcamp.com/album/aleatoric-aubades) - Write some generative music in Puredata
+ - Autechre - Use max/msp in a lot of their music

 ## Problems and Troubleshooting